Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Materials and Methods

+where $p_0$ represents the initial oxygen concentration of the tissue before irradiation, which is influenced by factors such as the oxygen concentration in the capillaries, the density of capillaries, the rate of oxygen diffusion, the rate of metabolic oxygen consumption, and the distance from the tissue point to the nearest capillary.

-Based on the previous work, the process of oxygen recovery attributed to diffusion is approximately in the form of an exponential function \citep{hu_computational_2022, ZhuH_2021, Pratx_2019}.
-The term of oxygen diffusion can be described by \Eref{ROD_dif}.
+Previous studies indicate that the process of oxygen recovery is mainly attributed to oxygen diffusion.
+The temporal profile of oxygen concentration approximately follows an exponential decay pattern \citep{hu_computational_2022, ZhuH_2021, Pratx_2019}.
+The term of oxygen recovery in \Eref{ROD1} can be described by \Eref{ROD_dif}.

-where $\lambda$ is the feature constant of the oxygen diffusion, which is mainly determined by the density of microvessels in the tissue.
+where $\lambda$ is the characteristic constant for oxygen diffusion, determined by factors such as the density of microvessels in the tissue, the diffusivity of the medium and the tortuosity of cells.
+The parameter $\lambda$ encapsulates the spatial aspects of oxygen concentration variations in the model in an implicit manner.

 The radiolytic oxygen consumption is mainly attributed to the reactions between radiation-induced radicals and oxygen \citep{Wardman_2020,Wardman_2021,Wardman_2022}.
 In many related studies, the radiolytic oxygen consumption rate ($\mu$M/Gy) is often treated as a constant \citep{Pratx_2019, ZhuH_2021}.
 However, this assumption is invalid in the cells where the oxygen concentration is low.
 Some studies set the oxygen consumption rate proportional to the oxygen consumption \citep{Petersson_2020}, which also cannot reflect the real condition when the oxygen concentration is high.
-The change in radiolytic oxygen consumption rate for different dose rate irradiation can be attributed to two effects: reactions between radiation-induced radicals and competition between oxygen and other cellular compositions (for example, antioxidants) reacting with radicals\citep{Wardman_2016}.
-Because the lifetime of radiation-induced radicals is generally too short (~ns) and it does not correspond to the microsecond time scale of radiolytic oxygen consumption, reactions between radiation-induced radicals cannot play the primary role in the process.
-Thus, it is derived that the competition between oxygen and cellular composition is the main factor influencing radiolytic oxygen consumption.
+Experiments have observed different radiolytic oxygen consumption rates under different initial oxygen concentrations\citep{el_khatib_direct_2023,jansen_does_2021, slyke_oxygen_2022}.
+The difference can be attributed to two effects: reactions between radiation-induced radicals and competition between oxygen and other cellular compounds (for example, antioxidants) reacting with radicals\citep{Wardman_2016}.
+The short lifetime of radicals (e.g., ·OH, ·H, $e_{aq}$) resulting from water radiolysis, typically in the nanosecond range \citep{roots_estimation_1975}, does not align with the microsecond timescale of radiolytic oxygen consumption.
+Reactions among these radicals cannot play the primary role in the process.
+Thus, it is derived that the competition between oxygen and cellular compounds is the main factor influencing radiolytic oxygen consumption.
 The amount of radicals is proportional to the radiation dose.
-Based on the above analysis, we use a form of fraction to describe the competition between oxygen and other cellular compositions \citep{Zou_2022}.
-The term of radiolytic oxygen consumption can be described by \Eref{ROD_ROD}.